 Shifting our focus

-The OHTN has a strong commitment to engaging knowledge users and building capacity in our sector.
-Knowledge users are involved in all OHTN-funded research awards and projects, and investigators/teams must have a detailed plan for how they will engage knowledge users and move findings into practice It is now time to integrate these assets to inform rapid learning across the HIV sector and to drive continuous quality improvement.
+The OHTN has a strong commitment to engaging community and frontline care givers in building capacity in our sector.
+These stakeholders are involved in all OHTN-funded projects, and teams must have a detailed plan for how they will engage stakeholders and move findings into practice It is now time to integrate these assets to inform rapid learning across the HIV sector and to drive continuous quality improvement.

 Our rapid response program is highly valued by those who have used it.
 Our conferences also score extremely high on evaluations – largely because they address specific Ontario issues, focus on the implications of research for policy and practice, include practice knowledge as well as research knowledge, and are accessible to all our stakeholders.
 There is growing demand from ASOs for assistance with program evaluation.
 By providing this support centrally, the OHTN makes these skills widely available across the sector and reinforces the importance of continuous quality improvement through ongoing monitoring and evaluation.